Samsung Keyboard AI Features After 2026: What's Free, What's Not?

 The Impact on Different User Groups

-Casual users who primarily text and browse may not notice much difference.
-If you're mostly just sending quick messages and searching the web, the free features will probably cover most of your needs.
+Casual users who primarily text and browse haven't noticed much difference at all.
+If you're mostly just sending quick messages and searching the web, the free features cover pretty much everything you need.
+Early surveys show that over 80% of casual users are perfectly satisfied with the free tier.

 Privacy and Data Considerations